3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Conclusions

-To conclude, this model describes the criteria of existence of the EH including the polarization drift of electrons ($\omega_c/\omega_p \lesssim 1$).
-Moreover, we have used more realistic boundary conditions on the electron distribution functions which include a global drift consistent to the observations (\textit{e.g} \cite{holmes2018electron,steinvall2019observations}).
-These theoretical improvements have shown an important impact on the shape and position of the distribution functions and the densities of the passing and trapped electrons in EH structures, as well as on their condition of existence.
-Particle measurements by the MMS mission even provided at 30 ms time resolution (\cite{burch2016electron}) do not allow to fully resolve the electron distribution function in the EH which have 1 ms time resolution.
-Depending on the number of EH detected in 30 ms, measured electron distribution functions can be representative to EH or to the ambient plasma.
-Therefore, theoretical developments are crucial to better understand the self consistent structure of EH.
-This will be verified by PIC simulations and observations in weakly magnetized media $\omega_c/\omega_p \lesssim 1$, which will be presented in a forthcoming study.
+Particle measurements by the MMS mission, even provided at 30 ms time resolution,\cite{burch2016electron} do not allow to fully resolve the electron distribution function in fast EHs, which have characteristic times of 1 ms. Depending on the number of EHs detected in 30 ms, measured electron distribution functions can be statistically representative to the EH or to the ambient plasma.
+Therefore, theoretical developments are crucial to better understand in situ observations of such self consistent structures.
+This could be addressed by PIC simulations and observations in weakly magnetized media ($\omega_c/\omega_p \lesssim 1$), in a forthcoming study.